SoundBlaster/ramsy/TESTS.md

 ## Test Script

 The test suite is implemented in `test_ramsy.sh` and includes comprehensive testing of the Ramsy script functionality.
+The script uses absolute paths to ensure it works correctly regardless of the current working directory.

 ## Test Environment